ryoboua/SwitchBoard/README.md

 ## Switch Board

-I created this Switchboard in order to get familliar with ReactJS
+I created this Switchboard in order to get familiar with ReactJS

 From this project I learned
  - How react is component based.